-Ideally you want some planning in place before you buy and the agent's information should have details of anything in place.
+Ideally you want some planning permission in place before you buy and the agent’s information should have details of any approvals.

 If it hasn’t, then it needs to be a really good plot before it makes it through this first phase of selection.

 You can and should have a look at the planning history before proceeding too much further.
 Visit the local Council’s planning pages to find out more.

 Get on the Internet and have a surf.
 See what information you can turn up.

 The initial desktop study gives you an idea about the plot and whether it could be a possibility or even warrant a site visit.
 If it does have potential then you need to do a lot more thorough research.
 Return to Buying Land to self build for more information.

 The desktop study is also a good time to start noting factors that may have an effect on your build costs or project management such as proximity to services, site clearance, topography (slope) and access.

 If your potential plot has made it through the desktop study then it is time for a site visit.

 Return to our Home Page from Initial Desktop Study